-The District is issuing the Bonds pursuant to and by authority of the Act and a Bond Resolution (the "Resolution") adopted by the District's Board of Trustees on January 17, 2020, which Resolution authorized the issuance and sale of the Bonds.
-The District previously issued its General Obligation Refunding Bonds, Series 2015, dated May 15, 2015 in the original aggregate principal amount of \$2,900,000 (the "Prior Bonds").
-The District used the proceeds of the Prior Bonds to refund and redeem the District's General Obligation Bonds, Series 2010 (the "Prior Refunded Bonds").
-The District used the proceeds of the Prior Refunded Bonds to redeem construction fund warrants issued by the District to pay the costs of installing the public improvements and public infrastructure in the District.
+The District is issuing the Bonds pursuant to and by authority of the Act and a Bond Resolution (the "Resolution") adopted by the District's Board of Trustees on February 3, 2020, which Resolution authorized the issuance and sale of the Bonds.
+The District previously issued its General Obligation and Refunding Bonds, Series 2015, dated June 15, 2015 in the original aggregate principal amount of \$1,850,000 (the "Prior Bonds").
+The District used the proceeds of the Prior Bonds to refund and redeem (i) the District's General Obligation Bonds, Series 2010 (the "Prior Refunded Bonds") and (ii) construction fund warrants issued by the District to pay the costs of installing the public improvements and public infrastructure in the District.
+The District to pay the costs of installing the public improvements and public infrastructure in the District.

-The Prior Bonds maturing on or after May 15, 2021 are subject to redemption, in whole or in part, prior to maturity at the option of the District at any time on or after May 15, 2020 at a price equal to the principal amount so called for redemption plus accrued interest to the date set for redemption, with no redemption premium.
+The Prior Bonds maturing on or after June 15, 2021 are subject to redemption, in whole or in part, prior to maturity at the option of the District at any time on or after June 15, 2020 at a price equal to the principal amount so called for redemption plus accrued interest to the date set for redemption, with no redemption premium.

 The District will use the proceeds of the Bonds, together with funds on deposit in the District's Bond Fund, to fund an escrow to be held by UMB Bank, N.A., as Escrow Agent (the "Escrow Agent") under an Escrow Agreement (the "Escrow Agreement") by and between the District and the Escrow Agent.
-The Escrow Agent will apply the proceeds held under the Escrow Agreement to refund on a current refunding basis on May 15, 2020 (the "Redemption Date") \$2,330,000 of the outstanding aggregate principal amount of the Prior Bonds (the "Refunded Bonds").
-The District will use Bond Fund cash to pay the principal and interest payment due on the 2020 maturity of the Prior Bonds on May 15, 2020.
+The Escrow Agent will apply the proceeds held under the Escrow Agreement to refund on a current refunding basis on June 15, 2020 (the "Redemption Date") \$1,490,000 of the outstanding aggregate principal amount of the Prior Bonds (the "Refunded Bonds").
+The District will use Bond Fund cash to pay the principal and interest payment due on the 2020 maturity of the Prior Bonds on June 15, 2020.
 This payment will be excluded from the Escrow Agreement.
-The District's General Obligation Bonds, Series 2017 (the "Parity Bonds"), which are secured on parity with the Bonds, are outstanding in the aggregate principal amount of \$1,120,000.
+The District's General Obligation Bonds, Series 2018, and its General Obligation Bonds, Series 2019 (collectively, the "Parity Bonds"), which are secured on parity with the Bonds, are outstanding in the aggregate principal amounts of \$800,000 and \$1,200,000.